 Decision Analytics Lab develops intelligent decision-making framework for multifaceted systems originated from healthcare, manufacturing, energy and other enterprises to make reliable, resilient, and efficient decisions.
-Our research uses an extensive array of problem-solving methods such as data driven large-scale optimization under uncertainty handled partly by mixed integer stochastic programming, decision analysis by leveraging cutting edge data-mining, machine learning, and artificial intelligent techniques.
+Our research uses an extensive array of problem-solving methods: operations research, data mining, machine learning, and artificial intelligent techniques.
 These areas offer unique research potential in formulating new theories, finding challenging application areas, and their intersections.
-Our interdisciplinary research approach investigates how big data analytics can be used to assess healthcare policies and recommend intervention for improved healthcare service and patient outcome.
+Some of our interdisciplinary research approach investigates how big data analytics can be used to assess healthcare policies and recommend intervention for improved healthcare service and patient outcome.
 We analyze several state and national hospital discharge data along with Massachusetts All Payer Claim Data set (MA APCD), which includes claims from private insurers, to detect prescribing patterns of opioids and identify the causes of hospital readmission.
 To analyze and make robust decisions for detecting treatment effects from large-scale observational studies, we develop robust causal inference framework to harness the potential of big data.